cortex-js/cortexjs.io/src/_pages/mathlive-guide-introduction.md

 **3. Edit the equation in the code playground below.**

-The code playgrounds are live: when you modify the HTML or JavaScript code the output will update to reflect your changes.
+The code playground below and in the rest of the documentation are live: when you modify the HTML or JavaScript code the output will update to reflect your changes.
 Press **Reset** to bring back the playground to its original state. {.notice--info}

 **4. Change line 3 of the HTML to another Latex expression.**
 For example `f(x) = \sin(x)`,